-Note: The VSAN Cmdlets in the previously released V1.0 of this Fling have now been introduced into a release of PowerCLI.
-Whenever possible, use the latest supported version of PowerCLI, which can be downloaded here.
+Note: The VSAN Cmdlet functionality of this Fling has been integrated into a release of PowerCLI and due to this we recommend you use the latest supported version of PowerCLI, which can be downloaded here.

 VMware PowerCLI is one of the most successful command line tools for managing your VMware products.
 With the many existing cmdlets designed for the system administrator or vSphere Admin, PowerCLI is the easiest and most powerful tool for managing your environment.

 PowerCLI Extensions gives PowerCLI users access to early access functionality by extending the core PowerCLI cmdlets to include new experimental features and gives PowerCLI customers the ability to provide early feedback.

 The following is a list of prerequisites needed for using PowerCLI Extensions, please ensure you meet these requirements as other versions may not have been tested and cannot be guaranteed to work.

 - VMware vSphere PowerCLI 6.0 R1 or higher

 Please follow the below steps to ensure the PowerCLI Extensions is installed correctly in your environment:

 - Download the PowerCLI Extensions module from the download button on the left, for PowerCLI 6.3 R1 and later please use the VMware.VimAutomation.Extensions_for_PCLI_63R1_and_above.zip file, for previous versions use the VMware.VimAutomation.Extensions.zip file.